 - Comparison: Compare the observed species with other species you know

 In addition to identifying the species of birds by their optical characteristics, you can also identify birds quite well by their singing.
 To do this of course you have to learn and distinguish many birdsongs.
-Nowadays, Apps very useful to ID birdsong.
+Nowadays, Apps are very useful to ID birdsong.

 From Bird Watching To Bird Conservation